Graduate Admissions Information

-Submit a statement from your Financial Aid officer confirming all of the above and stating that payment of UCLA's $80.00 application fee would be a financial hardship.
+Submit a statement from their Financial Aid officer confirming all of the above and stating that payment of UCLA's $90.00 application fee would be a financial hardship.

 If you meet all of these criteria, select Fee Waiver in the application, upload the statement from your Financial Aid officer and submit the application.

 Do not submit income tax returns, unemployment documents, copies of your FAFSA Expected Family Contribution or other financial estimates; these cannot be accepted as documentation of eligibility for a fee waiver.

 Criteria for Admission

 The faculty of each graduate program evaluate applicants who meet the minimum requirements and recommend a selection from among them.
 The number of qualified applicants to graduate programs at UCLA far exceeds the number of students who can be admitted.